NexPlayer/NexPlayer_Unreal_Plugin/README.md

 NexPlayer™ for Unreal Engine is a cross-platform video streaming player for Unreal Engine apps that supports video playback across all Android and Windows devices.
 NexPlayer's Unreal video plugin is the only player supporting HLS & DASH streaming on **all Android & Windows devices.**

-This repository contains the NexPlayer™ Unreal Engine video streaming player plugin features list as well as an installation guide.
+This repository contains the NexPlayer™ Unreal Engine video streaming player plugin feature list as well as an installation guide.
 If you want to get a copy of our fully working demo, contact us at our [website](https://nexplayersdk.com/).

 ## Table of Contents